MyriadWC/Javascript-Paint-Webapp/README.md

 <img src="./readme_img/1.png" width="60%"/>

 <b>Toolbox</b><br/><br/>
 It is possible to change between two toolbox tabs; brush and colour.
-The brush tab allows the brush size to be modified and gives a preview, whereas the colour tab enables a range of standard and personalised hex brush colours to be chosen from. <br/><br/>
+The brush tab allows the brush size to be modified and gives a preview, whereas the colour tab enables a range of standard and personalised hex brush colours to be chosen from.
+(I wrote colour without a u lol.
+When coding it's just easier to stick to US spellings) <br/><br/>
 <img src="./readme_img/2.png" height="250px"/>
 <img src="./readme_img/3.png" height="250px"/><br/>